MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

-If you're using HTTP instead of HTTPS for your farm, you have to allow outbound HTTP connections from .
+If you're using HTTP instead of HTTPS for your Office Online Server farm, you have to allow outbound HTTP connections from Office Online Server.
 (If you're using SSL, you can skip this procedure.)

-To enable outbound HTTP connections from , run the following command:
+To enable outbound HTTP connections from Office Online Server, run the following PowerShell command: